louisvolant/youtube2mp3/README.md

-# YoutubeToMp3
+# Youtube2Mp3
-Python3 tool to retrive MP3 sound from a given Youtube video
+Python3 tool to retrieve MP3 sound from a given Youtube video

+**You should only retrieve copyright free MP3 sounds**

 ## Requirements